Campuses and locations

 Training health experts in human mobility.

 Our three-year accelerated podiatry degree based at our Central Coast campus will prepare you to be career-ready, faster than your peers.
 Help restore a person’s independence and mobility by learning to diagnose, treat, and manage patients’ foot and lower leg problems.
-UON podiatry graduates are highly employable, thanks to our world-class training and high demand for specialised health experts across Australia.

 A career in podiatry is challenging and rewarding.
-You could find yourself correcting sports injuries; addressing developmental issues in children; supporting elderly mobility; or treating chronic illnesses.
-Increasingly, podiatrists are also being called on to help address chronic health conditions such as diabetes and arthritis.
+You could find yourself correcting sports injuries, addressing developmental issues in children, supporting elderly mobility, or treating chronic illnesses such as diabetes and arthritis.
 As part of your studies you will:

 Download a program plan for further details on your degree's structure and what courses you will study.